Japan–South Korea Joint Declaration of 1998: Relation to 1998 Jiang Zemin State visit in Tokyo

-On November 25, 1998, general secretary of the Chinese Communist Party (1989-2002) and China's president (1993-2003) Jiang Zemin and his wife made a state visit to Japan that lasted for five days.
-President Jiang Zemin and his wife spent three days in Tokyo, from which they traveled north to visit Sendai and Sapporo before departing from Sapporo on November 30.
+On November 25, 1998, general secretary of the Chinese Communist Party and China's top leader (1989–2002) Jiang Zemin and his wife Wang Yeping made a state visit to Japan that lasted for five days.
+CCP general secretary Jiang Zemin and his wife Wang Yeping spent three days in Tokyo, from which they traveled north to visit Sendai and Sapporo before departing from Sapporo on November 30.

 During this state visit, the Chinese had hoped for a stronger expression of apology, such as the apology that PM Obuchi had issued President Kim Dae-jung the month before.
 Prior to the state visit, a Chinese official had expressed that the apology issued to ROK would be satisfactory if issued similarly to China by changing the words ‘Korean people’ and ‘colonial rule’ to ‘Chinese people’ and ‘aggression’.
-China was never issued any written apology in the Joint Declaration such as the one issued to ROK, and President Jiang Zemin was instead given an oral apology by Prime Minister Obuchi Keizo that was complemented by a written statement in the declaration that expressed “deep remorse” over past wartime atrocities.
+China was never issued any written apology in the Joint Declaration such as the one issued to ROK, and CCP general secretary Jiang Zemin was instead given an oral apology by Prime Minister Obuchi Keizo that was complemented by a written statement in the declaration that expressed “deep remorse” over past wartime atrocities.

-The Chinese side was disappointed that they had not received the apology they expected, and President Jiang Zemin expressed his frustration with the Japanese leaders during the state banquet hosted by Emperor Akihito on November 26, and several times more during his November 28 speech at Waseda University and later that same day during his news conference that was held in Tokyo.
+The Chinese side was disappointed that they had not received the apology they expected, and CCP general secretary Jiang Zemin expressed his frustration with the Japanese leaders during the state banquet hosted by Emperor Akihito on November 26, and several times more during his November 28 speech at Waseda University and later that same day during his news conference that was held in Tokyo.
 The state visit has thus come to be remembered as one of the worst state visits in Japanese public memory.